xalt/xalt/docs/source/070_loading_json_by_file.rst

 This script should be run as root or an account which can transverse the directories that contain the json record files.

+As the above script shows, the reverseMapD directory is specified.
+A up-to-date version of the **xalt_rmapT.json** needs to be in that directory (See :ref:`reverseMap-label` for details on how to create that file).